Frequently Asked Questions

 7. What is accuracy, and what affects it?

-Accuracy % is displayed for each index and trait and represents the amount of data behind that specific index.
+Accuracy % is displayed for each index and represents the amount of data behind that specific index.
 Where Accuracy % is Poor, a considerably lower emphasis should be placed on the evaluation, however where Accuracy % is Good or V.Good a considerable emphasis can be placed on the evaluation when making a breeding decision.
 The more information that is available for an animal and its bloodline, the higher its accuracy % will be.
 Higher accuracy %, results in more dependable €uroStar evaluations.

-This figure indicates more precisely where the animals rank within the breed. eg. Top 16% (see example below).
-This is displayed with a shaded line, the further to the right these are on the scale, the better its position within the breed, see Figure 10.
+Associated to the €urostars percentile a % figure indicates more precisely where the animals rank within the breed for each index and sub-index. i.e..
+Top 29% rank for Lamb Survivability among the breed (see example).
+This is displayed with a shaded line, the further to the right these are on the scale, the better its position within the breed, see Figure 10.b.

-Top Tips in Relation to Accuracy%
+Top Tips in Relation to Accuracy %

-- Try to purchase rams with as high an accuracy% as possible – This shows that there is a lot of data recorded for this bloodline
+- Try to purchase rams with as high an accuracy % as possible – This shows that there is a lot of data recorded for this bloodline.

-- Purchase genotyped rams – Genotyped rams have genomic information in their evaluation which considerably boosts the accuracy % of the €uroStar indexes
+- Purchase genotyped rams – Genotyped rams have genomic information in their evaluation which considerably boosts the accuracy % of the €uroStar indexes.

-- Purchase from high Data Quality Index (DQI) LambPlus ram breeders; A high DQI illustrates that a breeder has recorded a high proportion of the data requested by Sheep Ireland annually
+- Purchase from high Data Quality Index (DQI) LambPlus ram breeders; A high DQI illustrates that a breeder has recorded a high proportion of the data requested by Sheep Ireland annually.

 - Purchase rams that have Central Progeny Test (CPT) data in their background – The CPT is a ram testing programme which generates a large volume of commercial flock data on Irish sheep breeds annually.
 Purchasing rams with CPT tested sires in their ancestry is very desirable as this will result in higher accuracy %.
-CPT rams have been tested in commercial conditions on large grass-based farms, so this background data should be sought after by purchasers
+CPT rams have been tested in commercial conditions on large grass-based farms, so this background data should be sought after by purchasers.

-Where Accuracy % is less than 10%, Sheep Ireland do not display the evaluation information for that index.
+Where Accuracy % is less than 20%, Sheep Ireland do not display the evaluation information for that index.

 8. What is flock linkage and why it is important?